Leftover Chicken: How to Cook a Whole Chicken to Make 3 Meals

 Roast a whole chicken in the oven

-If you want to roast it in the oven, it’s a similar technique.
-Just place veggies in the pan, et the chicken on top and add seasonings.
-Roast uncovered at 350 for about an hour and 15 minutes.
+If you want to roast a whole chicken in the oven, it’s a similar technique.
+Just place veggies in the pan, set the chicken on top and add seasonings.
+Roast chicken in the oven uncovered at 350 for about an hour and 15 minutes.

 Any way you decide to cook your chicken, make sure the internal temperature of any poultry is 165.
 If you don’t have a meat thermometer, consider getting one.
 They are inexpensive and you can avoid illness from underdone meat.
 Just stick it in the thigh of the bird and see what’s up.
 Don’t touch it to the bone in there though, the bones are hotter than the meat.
 You can also wiggle the leg and if it’s loose in the socket, it’s probably done.